Ludwig Schaerer: Career

-A travel grant enabled him to visit the Universities of Halle and Berlin from 1811–1812.
+A travel grant enabled him to visit the Universities of Halle and Berlin from 1811 to 1812.
 There he met several prominent botanists, such as Heinrich Funck, Carl Sprengel, Gustav Flörke, Carl Willdenow, and Heinrich Schrader.
 In particular, Flörke helped him with his study of lichens.
 Schaerer also traveled to the Harz and the Ore Mountains.
 Upon his return to Switzerland in 1814, Schaerer became a high school teacher and vice-principal (conrector) in Bern, but he kept up his botanical research as much as his other duties would allow.
 During his annual vacations, he would make collecting trips to the Alps, particularly to Bernese Oberland, Valais, Graubünden, and Ticino.
 These trips began in 1807 and continued almost uninterruptedly until near the end of his life.
 Both Nicolas Seringe and Albrecht von Haller initially helped him with identifying his collections.
 Schaerer was one of the founders of the Bern Society of Natural Sciences (Naturforschende Gesellschaft in Bern) in 1815.

 In 1817, Schaerer married Rosina Henzi, the daughter of Rudolf Jakob, a Bernese businessman.
 Their marriage resulted in a son and four daughters.
 It was around this time that he began publishing the results of his research.
 In 1819 he was administrator of the bourgeois orphanage in Bern.
 From 1826 to 1836, he was a pastor in Lauperswil (Canton of Bern) and from 1836 to 1852, in Belp.
 Schaerer researched extensively and maintained correspondence with foreign botanists interested in cryptogams, including Erik Acharius, Olof Swartz, Elias Magnus Fries, and Heinrich Gustav Flörke.
 He undertook the publication of an extensive work, Lichenum Helveticorum Spicilegium, which was published in 12 sections from 1823 to 1842.
 He simultaneously published Lichenes Helvetici exsiccati, a collection of dried herbarium specimens; this exsiccata series he continued working on until his death.
 By the time of his death, 650 collections were included in this exsiccata series.